 The Jordan Valley is said to be one of the most fascinating regions of the world.
 It is, to a great extent, like a giant portrait of Jordan’s long and colorful past.
+Because most tourists only have a very limited amount of time, our Egypt and Jordan generally don’t include a trip through the Jordan Valley.
+However, if you have the time, then it is a trip which we would certainly recommend.

-If you have an interest in visiting ancient sites or tourist attractions which are of significant historical importance, then a trip to Jordan should certainly be on the cards.
+If you have an interest in visiting ancient sites or other Jordan tourist attractions which are of significant historical importance, then a trip to Jordan should certainly be on the cards.
 More specifically, your itinerary should definitely include some time exploring the Jordan Valley, which is essentially part of the Great Rift Valley that stretches all the way to East Africa.

 Travelers travelling from the northern reaches of the Jordan Valley to the south of the valley will be forgiven for thinking they’ve traveled through different countries.
 The changes in the landscape never fail to amaze.
 From the pleasant green habitable north, to the arid inhospitable desert in the south.